 Divorce can be a long and drawn-out process that is anything but simple.
-Randle Palmer & Bernays PLLS family law services in Tucson can help you navigate Arizona’s divorce process.
+Randle Palmer & Associates PLLS family law services in Tucson can help you navigate Arizona’s divorce process.

 One of the most common questions we get regarding divorce proceedings is, “What is the divorce decree?”
 The divorce decree is similar to a divorce certificate in that it acts as proof of divorce; however, there are key differences between the two documents.